-Many people think they have estate plans… but oftentimes it turns out they really don’t.
+Many people think they have their Estate Planning Strategy… but oftentimes it turns out they really don’t.

 I’m not talking about those who haven’t done any planning and don’t even have a basic will.